Federal, State, Territory or Local Elections

 Managing Fatigue and other WHS Risks

 In the lead-up to an election, parliamentarians and MOP(S) Act employees may be exposed to, or expose other persons to, a greater range of health and safety risks in the workplace.
-Parliamentarians must familiarise themselves with the Fatigue Management Policy and information relating to other WHS risks during election periods, to assist them in managing the health and well-being of their employees and volunteers during election periods.
+Parliamentarians must familiarise themselves with the Fatigue Management Policy and information relating to other WHS risks during election periods.

 The Parliamentary Workplace Support Service (PWSS) can assist parliamentarians to complete WHS risk assessments and implement appropriate mitigation strategies.